arekborucki/sre-agent/README.md

 ### Optional: archive to a HF Storage Bucket

-When `HF_INCIDENTS_BUCKET` is set, each resolved incident is also written to a private Hugging Face Storage Bucket as `incidents/<id>.json`, a durable copy alongside Qdrant.
+When `HF_INCIDENTS_BUCKET` is set, each resolved incident is also written to a private Hugging Face Storage Bucket under `incidents/<title-slug>.json`, with the generated Qdrant point id stored inside the JSON payload.

 **What a HF Storage Bucket is.** A bucket is a repo type on the Hugging Face Hub that provides S3-like object storage, powered by the Xet backend.
 Unlike a